2025-26 Class Descriptions

 Minimum: 5 students, Maximum: 10 students

-In 4th grade we will have the opportunity to explore various national parks across the United States.
-We will learn about geography and the natural features of each region as well as the wildlife and historic areas.
-Through various handicrafts and art projects we will acquaint ourselves with each region.
+In 3rd and 4th grade we will embark on a journey to explore an island off the northwest coast of Europe, known as Great Britain.
+We will travel through England, Scotland and Wales stopping to notice land formations, culture, castles and ruins.
+Through various handicrafts, art projects and writing we will acquaint ourselves with each country.
 During the afternoon we will spend our time exploring poetry and literature through group activities and learning games.

 10:00am-2:30pm